Robbie-Bridgwater/mouldy-potatoes/README.md

 The mysql2 package connects you directly to the database created in the MySQL Workbench and you will need to create the database using the schema.sql file and running the command listed.

 Once all the dependencies are installed, you can initialise the application itself by running `node server.js` in the command line

+## Rater-js
+One of the biggest challenges during the development of this application was the implementation of rater-js.
+It was a challenge because we needed the ability to use ‘require’ in the browser, which is not normally supported by default.

+In order to work around this issue, we had to use the browserify package to create bundles for each instance of the rater-js package - this was the solution that allowed us to use require in the browser.

 ## Test
 We do not have any test packages for this app but always check the error messages within terminals and debug using console.log(s).